 1 cup sour cream

-½ cup chopped toasted hazelnuts or almonds*
+½ cup chopped toasted blanched (without skins) hazelnuts or almonds

 Icing sugar for dusting

-- In bowl of electric mixer, cream butter and sugar until smooth.
-Add eggs, one at a time; beat until light and fluffy.
+In bowl of electric mixer, cream butter and sugar until smooth.
+Add eggs one at a time; beat until light and fluffy.
 Beat in lemon zest.

-- Sift together flour, baking powder and salt into separate bowl; stir into butter mixture, alternately with sour cream, scrapping down sides of bowl, until smooth.
+Sift together flour, baking powder and salt into separate bowl.
+Stir flour mixture into butter mixture alternately with sour cream, scraping down sides of bowl with a spatula until smooth.
+Fold soaked fruit (with liquid) and chopped toasted nuts into batter until well combined but not overmixed.

-- Pour batter into prepared pan.
-Bake in oven 35 to 40 minutes or until tester comes out clean.
+Pour batter into prepared pan.
+Bake in oven 30 to 35 minutes or until tester comes out clean.
 Cool in pan on wire rack; turn out on to serving plate to cool completely.
 Dust with icing sugar.

 Makes about 12 servings.